 Chat with a local specialist who can help organize your trip.

 To experience Bedouin culture for a night, most people head to the desert wilderness of Wadi Rum—but there are actually a number of authentic Bedouin camps right in Petra's backyard.
-Seven Wonders is a good one, and it's located just north of Petra on the edge of Siq Al-Barad, an archeological area known more commonly as "Little Petra" for its similar features.
+Seven Wonders is a good one, and it's located just north of Petra on the edge of Siq Al-Barad, an archaeological area known more commonly as "Little Petra" for its similar features.

-For something even further off the beaten path, try the Ammarin Bedouin Camp, operated by a local tribe of the same name.
-In a particularly secluded spot called Siq Al-Amti, accommodations here are simple: mattresses on concrete floors in sections of one long, tent.
+For something even farther off the beaten path, try the Ammarin Bedouin Camp, operated by a local tribe of the same name.
+In a particularly secluded spot called Siq Al-Amti, accommodations here are simple: mattresses on concrete floors in sections of one long tent.
 The food and sense of community are up to par, and there's an interesting museum about the Ammarin tribe that's worth a look.
 At most camps, you can arrange a pickup and dropoff in Wadi Musa for a small fee; this one picks up at the Petra Visitor Center.

 The 4-star Petra Moon Hotel is in the heart of Wadi Musa, and its location just 300 feet from the park's entrance is ideal for anyone eager to get an early start exploring—you'll also be grateful for the short stroll back to your room after a day of hiking in the sun.
 There are a number of other decent hotels on the town's main road, but Petra Moon stands out for its family-friendly amenities, making it a great choice when traveling with kids.
-You can book a large "family room" with five beds, one child under 12 can stay for free, and all the rooms are equipped with air conditioning, flat-screen TVs, and sound-proofing to protect from street noise.
+You can book a large "family room" with five beds; one child under 12 can stay for free, and all the rooms are equipped with air conditioning, flat-screen TVs, and soundproofing to protect from street noise.

 If Petra Moon is booked, try the Petra Guest House Hotel.
-Sitting at the entrance to the Siq, the rooms and chalets here have similar amenities, there are lots of great spots to lounge, and the property is home to the famous Cave Bar: an atmospheric bar built into an ancient tomb, and one of only a handful of places that serve alcohol in the area.
+Sitting at the entrance to the Siq, the rooms and chalets here have similar amenities.
+There are lots of great spots to lounge, and the property is home to the famous Cave Bar: an atmospheric bar built into an ancient tomb and one of only a handful of places that serve alcohol in the area.

 The Mövenpick Petra Hotel and Resort cannot be overlooked.
 Yes, it's part of a global chain of luxury hotels, but there are reasons why this particular property shines—namely, its literally unbeatable location directly across the street from Petra's main entrance.
 This convenience alone is enough for many travelers to book here, but you should also take note of its bright and beautifully appointed courtyard lobby, intricate mosaic tile work, excellent breakfast, swimming pool, and nearly 200 rooms with European amenities and views of the Petra mountains (or the Petra site itself, for a price).

-If the Mövenpick Petra is sold out, don't fret: a sister property sits in a more secluded location ten minutes away.
+If the Mövenpick Petra is sold out, don't fret: a sister property sits in a more secluded location 10 minutes away.
 The Mövenpick Nabataean Castle is perched on a hilltop with views of the area's iconic red desert landscape and offers opportunities for hiking to Wadi Rum and Dana Reserve, a big indoor pool, and the same luxe amenities.